 Medical Malpractice Lawyers in Pittsburgh, PA

-The medical malpractice lawyers in Pittsburgh, Pennsylvania at Scanlon & Wojton: Attorneys at Law may be able to help you seek compensation if you suffered an injury, illness, or loss because of a medical error.
+The Pittsburgh medical malpractice lawyers at Scanlon & Wojton: Attorneys at Law may be able to help you seek compensation if you suffered an injury, illness, or loss because of a medical error.
 Medical malpractice can occur when a doctor or healthcare professional takes actions that lead to injuries or when a doctor fails to act or provide adequate treatment.
 Common instances of medical malpractice include misdiagnosis, delayed diagnosis, failure to offer a standard of care for a condition, surgical errors, birth injuries, prescription, or medication errors and more.
 If you or someone you love was hurt by a doctor or medical practitioner’s error, you may have only a limited time to seek compensation for your losses.
 To make matters more complicated, doctors, hospitals, and nurses seldom will admit when they have made a medical error.
 It is often up to the patient or the patient’s family to determine that an error was made and to seek justice.
 Patients sometimes find that a medical error was made when they experience a longer recovery time than usual after a surgery, or learn that they need a second surgical procedure, or when they must return to the doctor because they were misdiagnosed or were not administered proper treatment.
 Sometimes the effects are more immediate and devastating, like when a patient experiences overdose symptoms or symptoms because of negative interactions between medications.
 But even some of these interactions can take some time to become apparent in some cases.
 Patients may find out that their doctor made an error when their newborn baby suffers debilitating birth injuries, or when they find that either they or a loved one is suffering the symptoms of overdose due to a medical error.

 If you or someone you love was hurt or injured by a medical provider, you may have the right to pursue a medical malpractice claim.
 Medical malpractice lawsuits can get complicated.
 Scanlon & Wojton: Attorneys at Law is a Pittsburgh, Pennsylvania medical malpractice law firm that may be able to help you.